 - 1. Experience: what to expect at Autscape and how to deal with challenges - 2.
-Programme: presentations and presenters' information and schedule 2A.
-Alternative programme: activities information and schedule - 3.
+Programme: activities, presentations and presenters' information and schedule - 3.
 Printing: lists, maps and forms you may want to print for future reference

 If you have any questions, feel free to contact us, preferably by e-mail: info@autscape.org.
-If you can't e-mail, phone: +44 (0)7511 774 654.
+If you can't e-mail, phone: +44 7511 774 654.